-The University of Mount Union aims to complete all investigations within a sixty (60) business day time period, which can be extended as necessary for appropriate cause by the CDO & Senior Title IX Administrator or Title IX Co-coordinator, with notice to the parties as appropriate.
+The University of Mount Union aims to complete all investigations within a sixty (60) business day time period, which can be extended as necessary for appropriate cause by the CDO & Senior Title IX Administrator or Title IX Coordinator, with notice to the parties as appropriate.
 Investigations can take weeks or even months, depending on the nature, extent, and complexity of the allegations, availability of witnesses, police involvement, etc.

-Once the decision is made to commence an investigation, the CDO & Senior Title IX Administrator or Title IX Co-coordinator appoints Pool members to conduct the investigation, typically using a team of two Investigators, usually within five (5) days of determining that an investigation should proceed.
+Once the decision is made to commence an investigation, the CDO & Senior Title IX Administrator or Title IX Coordinator appoints Pool members to conduct the investigation, typically using a team of two Investigators, usually within five (5) days of determining that an investigation should proceed.

-The appropriate Title IX co-coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no conflicts of interest or disqualifying bias.
+The Title IX coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no conflicts of interest or disqualifying bias.

-The parties may, at any time during the Resolution Process, raise a concern regarding bias or conflict of interest, and the CDO & Senior Title IX Administrator or Title IX Co-coordinator will determine whether the concern is reasonable and supportable.
+The parties may, at any time during the Resolution Process, raise a concern regarding bias or conflict of interest, and the CDO & Senior Title IX Administrator or Title IX Coordinator will determine whether the concern is reasonable and supportable.
 If so, another Investigator will be assigned and the impact of the bias or conflict, if any, will be remedied.
-If the bias or conflict relates to the CDO & Senior Title IX Administrator or Title IX Co-coordinator, concerns should be raised with the non-involved CDO & Senior Title IX Administrator or Title IX co-coordinator.
+If the bias or conflict relates to the CDO & Senior Title IX Administrator or Title IX Coordinator, concerns should be raised with the non-involved CDO & Senior Title IX Administrator or Title IX coordinator.